-Background: Legislative changes targeting new psychoactive substance (NPS) use were introduced in Ireland over the summer of 2010 and resulted in the closure of 90% of head shops.
+Background: Legislative changes targeting NPS were introduced in Ireland over the summer of 2010 and resulted in the closure of 90% of head shops.
 The authors sought to examine the use of NPS among adolescents attending addiction treatment both before and after this legislation.

-Methods: The authors included all adolescents entering assessment at one outpatient service comparing the 6 months immediately prior to the legislation in May 2010 to the same 6-month period the following year.
+Methods: The authors included all adolescents entering assessment at one outpatient service, comparing the 6 months immediately prior to the legislation in May 2010 with the same 6-month period the following year.
 Clinicians identified problematic use of between one and four substances for each patient.
-Secondly, information was recorded on recent (within the past 3 months) use of NPS.
+Information was also recorded on recent (within the past 3 months) use of NPS.